- Genre: Supernatural, fantasy, drama

 I really liked my synopsis for the OVAs and that’s why I’m reusing most of it here – I’m not just being lazy!
 Chise is a beloved child, adored by fairies and humans alike, living a life of wonder and merriment while studying magic under the ancient Magus Elias.
 But it wasn’t always so… Not so long ago, Chise was cursed child, abandoned, unwanted and plagued by frightening shadow creatures.
 Her life had been a long living nightmare until a demon creature of death and destruction brought with him the first rays of sunshine.
 How long will Chise’s newfound happiness last and what will she be willing to do to protect it?

 I saw the OVAs as soon as they came out last summer, and I was smitten.
 Just enamored I tell you.
 When I saw the full season finally announced on Crunchyroll I did a literal dance in my living room.
-I should really start drawing my curtains, my neighbours are starting to avoid me.
+I should really start drawing my curtains, my neighbours are begining to avoid me.

 Guys, I have an idea.
 Well a proposal.
 I’m gonna do a half season review.
 It’s going to be shorter than my usual fair because – half season.
-Also because so many of you have been doing excellent episodic reviews and don’t really need my two cents on top of it.
+Also, because so many of you have been doing excellent episodic reviews and don’t really need my two cents on top of it.
 And then we’ll get to the Magic! (you can’t see it but I’m doing magic fingers right now – it’s a lot like jazz hands.
 I’ve also just guessed your card!)

 I haven’t seen that many shows this season but I’m guessing they’re all stick figures with audio recorded on an iPhone because clearly Magus here got all the budgets.
 Every last one of them.
 This show is crack for your eyes, no wait, fancier than that.
 What’s the fanciest drug?
 I just googled “fanciest illegal drug” at work…Anyways, Google says the most expensive is Heroin.
 The Ancient Magus’ Bride is Heroin for your eyes.
 And it’s not just pretty and insanely well animated, it’s stylish.
 The designs are interesting and eye-catching.
 The voice acting is superbly cast and although the music isn’t my personal preference, it’s obviously carefully chosen and fits well with the story.